This post was most recently updated on March 10th, 2021

 - You cannot be a billionaire in here just by working 20 hours a week.

-- The reality is totally different here than what you are being told by your agents.
+- The reality is totally different here than what your agents are telling you.

 - You can barely pay the room rent, let alone earning a big amount of money.

-If you want to study, Cyprus is a very good country with a lot of good colleges and Universities.
+Cyprus is a very good country with many good colleges and universities if you want to study.

 - Agents will say that you can work as long as you want, don’t trust them.

 - Your own friends and relatives will say, “you can go to other countries,” don’t trust them.

 If your parents can afford to send you the college fee every year, then it’s ok to come here.
 In fact, Cyprus would be a great country to choose from for your higher studies.

 Otherwise, don’t waste your parent’s lifetime saving for false hope.
 Please.